Skip to content

 paIgnoreNotificationCodes array of integers List of notification codes that should be ignored during passive authentication (PA).
 See the full list of available notification codes by the link: eLDS_ParsingNotificationCodes enumeration.

-Step 5: Configure Mobile Side
+Step 5: Configure Client Side

 Example